2022 Recipient: Ting Wang

 Next Round

-- Next round opens: TBC
+• Next round opens: TBA

-- Next round closes: TBC
+• Next round closes: TBA

 Award Details

-CriteriaThis award is based on original statistical research published in the last five calendar years.
+This award is based on original statistical research published in the last five calendar years.
 Candidates will normally have been residents of New Zealand for this period, and must be financial members of the Association.
-Previous recipients of the award are ineligible for nomination for a period of five years following their win.
-NominationsNominations can be made by individuals or groups of individuals.
-Nominators may be non-NZSA members.
-Nominations will be assessed by the NZSA Awards Committee, and should include the following:

 Background